mtxslv/ml-course-EEC2318/ten-points-on-train-data.md

 10. Originally created to increase the amount of training data, _data augmentation_ make models more robust to noise and adversarial attacks.
 The trick here rely on data format manipulation.
 For instance, we can randomly flip a image or replace synonyms in a sentence, preserving the label and effectively synthesizing more data points.
 Another way of doing so is training on noise-injected samples to improve decision-boundaries' weak points.

 # Conclusion

+The takeaway here is simple: look after your data with affection.
+Garbage in, garbage out, dig?
+Not just that, be mindful of how to sample, and how you are going to collect the labels.
+At last, do not worry... you can still get around with your current data by applying data augmentation and even data imbalance can be attenuated.

 ---
 _Suggestions_